YCAMInterlab/GRPContractForm/GRPContractForm_English_ver2.md

 ####Article 9 (Creation of Documents)

-The Collaborator shall create documents related to the Work set forth in Articles 5 and 6 (when the Developed Results is software, the examples, readme documents, manuals, explanations and any other documents, as well as demo movies are also cosidered part of the Works).
+The Collaborator shall create documents related to the Work set forth in Articles 5 and 6 (when the Developed Results are software, the examples, readme documents, manuals, explanations and any other documents, as well as demo movies are also considered part of the Work).

 Details such as editing process and schedule shall be discussed and determined separately between the Host and the Collaborator.